 Up to nine graduate credits from an accredited institution recognized by UWRF may be submitted for potential substitution.
 To be accepted for transfer a course must be consistent (content closely aligned) with an existing/established program course, and typically no more than five years old at the time of transfer.
 Transfers should occur in the first semester of training.
 Candidates wishing to petition courses for transfer must utilize the Petition for Course Transfer Form.
-This form, a transcript, and a copy of the course syllabus (or an official course description) must first be submitted to the instructor of the course being requested for substitution and then directed to the program director for review.
+This form, a transcript, and a copy of the course syllabus (or an official course description) must first be submitted to the Program Director for review.
 If the transfer is approved, the program director will inform the registrar of the program's decision.
 In addition, students requesting transfer of credits must arrange to have an official transcript sent directly from the previous institution to the UWRF registrar, if not already on file.
-Transferred credits will appear on the candidate's UWRF transcript.
-See the Petition for Course Transfer Form for additional details.
+Transfer Form for additional details.
 NOTE: some courses are not eligible for transfer (e.g., SPSY 651, SPSY 771/772, SPSY 775/776).